-Contains the active ingredient metoprolol (as metoprolol tartrate)
+Contains the active ingredient metoprolol tartrate

 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking

-against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What this medicine is used for

-The name of your medicine is Chemmart Metoprolol.
-It contains the active ingredient metoprolol.
+The name of your medicine is Chemmart Metoprolol \Metoprolol tablets.
+It contains

-It is used to:
+It is used:

 Metoprolol belongs to a group of medicines called beta-blockers.
 It works by affecting

 the body's response to some nerve impulses, especially in the heart.

-need for blood and oxygen and therefore reduces the amount of work the heart has to do.
-It also widens the blood vessels in
+of work that the heart must do.
+It also widens the blood vessels in the rest of the

 There is no evidence that this medicine is addictive.